wuzhihao7788/yolodet-pytorch/README_en.md

 - Rich models:

-   YOLODet provides a wealth of models, covering the reproduction of the latest YOLO detection framework, covering YOLO series target detection algorithms such as YOLOv5, YOLOv4, PP-YOLO, YOLOv3, etc.
+   YOLODet provides a wealth of models, covering the reproduction of the latest YOLO detection algorithms, include YOLO series target detection algorithms such as YOLOv5, YOLOv4, PP-YOLO, YOLOv3, etc.

 - High flexibility: